viperfx07/boilerplatev-bootstrap/README.md

 You can learn more about what tasks are available in the [gulp tasks](#gulp-workflow) section.

 ##HTML
-It will be generated using Jade
+It will be generated using Pug(was Pug)

 ##CSS
 It will be generated using SCSS with the concept of BEM (Block Element Modifier) with ITCSS (Inverted Triangle CSS)